RSVP: 25 01 16 – 19:30 (please sign-up asap though, as it makes things easier to plan)

 The presence of MiG-21s, MiG-23s, and MiG-29s poses a significant challenge to air superiority, while ground-attack platforms like the Su-25 and MiG-27K threaten critical installations.
 Additionally, reconnaissance aircraft such as the An-30M provide essential intelligence support, making it imperative for NATO and Scandinavian forces to remain vigilant and prepared for a range of potential engagements.

-Soviet SAM systems and anti-aircraft artillery in 1982 poses a formidable ground threat to NATO and Scandinavian air operations.
-The SA-2, SA-3, SA-5, SA-10, and SA-19 provide layered air defense capabilities, while the ZSU-23-4 Shilka enhances ground protection against low-altitude incursions.
+Soviet SAM systems and anti-aircraft artillery in 1982 pose a formidable ground threat to NATO and Scandinavian air operations.
+The SA-2, SA-3, SA-5, SA-6, SA-10, and SA-19 provide layered air defense capabilities, while the ZSU-23-4 Shilka enhances ground protection against low-altitude incursions.
+Additionally, Soviet Spetsnaz units, equipped with man-portable air defense systems (MANPADS) like the SA-7 (Strela-2), further complicate the threat environment by offering highly mobile and evasive options for ground forces.
 Together, these systems create a complex and dangerous environment for any air operations in the region, necessitating strategic planning and coordination among NATO and allied forces to mitigate the risks associated with these threats.

 The recently launched Slava-class frigate has been spotted in a bay, likely positioned to provide air defense coverage for the area while keeping a low profile to evade NATO’s naval forces.
 The choice of location suggests a strategic effort to shield the ship from NATO’s reach while maintaining a defensive posture, potentially complicating any allied aerial or naval operations in the vicinity.